connorlubsen/connorlubsen.github.io/index.md

 ---
 <img src="/assets/tetons.jpeg" alt="AxamerLizum" />

 I am a Ph.D. student in Economics at the [University of Wyoming](https://www.uwyo.edu), where I am expected to graduate in May 2027.
-My research focuses on [insert your research areas, e.g., environmental economics, recreational fisheries, etc.].
-Specifically, I am interested in using [methodology, e.g., natural experiments, econometrics] to understand the effects of [specific research topics, e.g., climate change, noise pollution, etc.].
+My research focuses on experimental methods to study topics in environmental economics, collective action, and individual decision making under risk.

 I received my two Bachelor's degrees in Economics (B.S.B.A) and Risk Management & Insurance (B.S.B.A.) from [Appalachian State University](https://www.appstate.edu), where I graduated Magna Cum Laude in December 2021.